Harmonise questionnaire items with **Harmony**.

 Do you need to compare questionnaire items across studies?
 Do you want to find the best match for a set of items?
 Are there are different versions of the same questionnaire floating around and you want to make sure how compatible they are?
 Are the questionnaires written in different languages that you would like to compare?

 The Harmony project is a data harmonisation project that uses Natural Language Processing to help researchers make better use of existing data from different studies by supporting them with the harmonisation of various measures and items used in different studies.
 Harmony is a collaboration project between Ulster University, University College London, the Universidade Federal de Santa Maria, and Fast Data Science.
-Harmony is funded by Wellcome as part of the Wellcome Data Prize in Mental Health.
+Harmony has been funded by the Economic and Social Research Council (ESRC) and by Wellcome as part of the Wellcome Data Prize in Mental Health.

 Harmony